rubensdev/rubensdev.github.io/_posts/2014-01-02-my-first-post.markdown

 	console.log('Hello world!');
 {% endhighlight %}

 Nothing better to start a journey.
-The purpose of this blog, besides of practicing English,  is to tell you my everyday stories about this wonderful world of programming, things I'll learn and maybe some conclusions about life.
+The purpose of this blog, besides practicing English,  is to tell you my everyday stories about this wonderful world of programming, things I'll learn and maybe some conclusions about life.

 This is the moment in which everybody has New Year's resolutions and they work hard to keep them.
 I started without any of them, but this blog try to be one.
 So I hope to keep it.